 We will obtain the appropriate consent from individuals for the collection, use, or disclosure of their personal information, except where the law provides an exemption.

 3.1 We may obtain express consent for the collection, use, or disclosure of personal information or we may determine that consent has been implied by the circumstances.

 3.2 Express consent is a specific authorization given by the individual to the Broker, either orally in writing.
 Implied consent is one in which the Broker has not received a specific authorization but the circumstances allow us to collect, use or disclose personal information.

 3.3 Express written consent includes a client:

-• signing a consent form (such as the Personal Information Property/Casualty Consent, Personal Information Property/Casualty and Other Consent, or Personal Information Detailed Consent);
+- signing a consent form (such as the Personal Information The Standard Insurance Brokers Ltd. Consent, Personal Information The Standard Insurance Brokers Ltd. and Other Consent, or Personal Information Detailed Consent);

 3.4 Express oral consent can be given in person or over the telephone.
 If we obtain an express oral consent, we will normally make note of that consent in the client’s file.

 3.5 We will often seek express consent at the onset of a new business relationship.
 However, we may determine that by an individual seeking insurance coverage through our organization, consent has been implied for us to collect, use and disclose personal information in a reasonable manner.